twitter/twemproxy/README.md

       servers:
        - 127.0.0.1:11214:100000
        - 127.0.0.1:11215:1

+If there is a need to use key-value distribution as per phpredis redisArray [redisArray](https://github.com/phpredis/phpredis/blob/master/arrays.markdown) use hashing function 'rcrc32' and distribution mode 'redisarray'.

 Finally, to make writing syntactically correct configuration file easier, nutcracker provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.